syncfusion-content/windowsforms-docs/WindowsForms/Calculation-Engine/Supported-Formulas/Math-Trigonometry.md

-The `XMATCH` function returns the relative position of an item in an array or range of cells.
+The `XMATCH` function returns the relative position of an item in a range, similar to `MATCH`, but with additional capabilities for exact and approximate matches.